 - Liaise with guests and conduct satisfaction surveys every week

-- Handle escalated guest complains from reservations, housekeeping and room service departments
+- Handle escalated guest complaints from reservations, housekeeping and room service departments

 - Spearhead team building events for all departments at the resort